brhannan/sl-ksp/README.md

 - the coolest flight simulation visualization capabilities, period,
 - and turbocharged engineering analysis capabilities for KSP missions.

-Kerbal Space Program provides a high-quality physics engine
+Kerbal Space Program provides a high-quality physics engine that models
+flight dynamics and orbital mechanics.
+KSP Toolbox leverages this simulation environment, allowing you to create a Simulink model containing GN&C algorithms and immediately simulate it with a high-quality vehicle/environment model.

-The motivation for this project is to allow for controls and optical navigation algorithms (which may be written in languages including C, C++, Python, MATLAB, Simulink) to be tested in Kerbal Space Program.
+The toolbox allows language flexibility.
+GN&C algorithms can be written in any of a number of languages including C, C++, Python, MATLAB, and Simulink.

 ## Dependencies